 Educational Costs GWE Benefits

-- GWE Benefit – $2,500 per our academic year for those who have graduated high school or received their GED and are currently enrolled in a
+- GWE Benefit β $2,500 per academic year for those who have graduated high school or received their GED and are currently enrolled as a vocational certificate or college/university degree student

-- GWE Benefit - $400 per our academic year for those obtaining a GED
+- GWE Benefit β $400 per academic year for those obtaining a GED

-- GWE Benefit $500 per our academic year for those currently dually enrolled in High School and College
+- GWE Benefit β $500 per academic year for those currently dually enrolled in high school and college

-All GWE Applications are provided by tuition assistance staff and are not posted on this website.
-Criteria must be met to obtain these GWE Educational Costs Benefits as well as supporting documentation.
+- GWE Benefit β up to $3,000 per academic year for those enrolled in continuing education pursuing professional certifications, licenses, and/or an endorsement.
+(Pilot program.
+All GWE applications are provided by Tuition Assistance staff and are not posted on this website.
+Criteria must be met to obtain these GWE Educational Costs Benefits, as well as supporting documentation.)

 Our academic years run from May to April.